 Many SaaS companies struggle when faced with the question of whether to go broad or deep on their product offerings.
 At Stripe, we’ve been able to circumvent that issue by taking an API-led, platform approach.
 Our core payments platform (Payments and Connect) sits on top of our cloud-based infrastructure, and our suite of applications to manage revenue, prevent fraud and expand internationally sit on top of that platform.

-Whilst powerful for our customers, this structure does create some additional complexity for our salespeople.
-Instead of only having to train them on a single product with a limited number of straightforward use cases, we now have to train our sales team on a range of interrelated products that address a wider range of more nuanced use cases and have variations in functionality depending on how they are implemented using the API.
+While it’s powerful for our customers, this structure creates some additional complexity for our salespeople.
+Instead of only having to train them on a single product with a limited number of straightforward use cases, we now have to train our sales team on a range of interrelated products that address a wider range of more nuanced use cases and have variations in functionality depending on how they’re implemented using the API.
 It also means that each time we add a new product, we also have to consider the resulting connections and interactions between all the other products.

-We believe, however, that the tradeoff is worth it.
+We believe the tradeoff is worth it.
 The platform approach delivers a much higher quality product and experience for our customers.
 We have several ways to make the situation more manageable for our sales team, both on the product side and the sales organization side.

 Over the years, we’ve iterated our sales organization but at the core is a commitment to making sure each salesperson has deep knowledge about not only each of our products and their various uses cases, but the larger ecosystem that encompasses all possible combinations and interactions.
 This allows them to adapt solutions based on specific customer needs.

 As we’ve grown, we’ve used customer segmentation to enable sales specialization.
 In addition to segmenting by company size, we further segment based on vertical.
 This means that while each salesperson still has to be familiar with all the products, they can focus on the ones that are most common to the group of customers they are serving.
 Being able to specialize creates more opportunities to develop even more tailored solutions for that customer segment.